kali-linex/linex/Documentation/process/howto.rst

 Introduction
 ------------

-So, you want to learn how to become a Linux kernel developer?
-Or you have been told by your manager, "Go write a Linux driver for this device."
+So, you want to learn how to become a Linex kernel developer?
+Or you have been told by your manager, "Go write a Linex driver for this device."
 This document's goal is to teach you everything you need to know to achieve this by describing the process you need to go through, and hints on how to work with the community.
 It will also try to